zberis/DSPS_ZBeris/HW9/Review_Gao.md

 in most of cases.
 It is great that you eliminate the vertical grid line and decimal part of x tick.

 To sum up, I think you made a improve in ambiguity, and it could be further improved.
+For the 5 rules, design vairation could reduced if the scatter range decrease.
 I think the plot respect color practices.
 I don't think this plot should consider about color-blind since there is no dimention in data that need to be represented by different color.

 For the bad image in your hw, I absolutely agree with you, there are two many information overlap with each other.